gpdoud/knowledge-base/react/react_ts.md

 This hook is used like a variable within a component.
 It allows reading and setting the value of data along with defining the inital state of the data.
 It can be used as a generic allowing the defining the type when created.

 When the data in `useState()` is changed, if it is used on the UI, the UI is rerendered automatically.
+If the state value does NOT change, the component is not rerendered.

 When setting the property, if it is a complex object, the entire object my be set.